-The price for 1-ounce metered mail will increase to 63 cents, and the price to send a domestic postcard will increase to 51 cents.
-A 1-ounce letter mailed to another country would increase to \$1.50.
-There will be no change to the single-piece letter and flat additional-ounce price, which remains at 24 cents.
+There will be no change to the additional-ounce price, which remains at 24 cents.
 The Postal Service is also seeking price adjustments for Special Services products including Certified Mail, Post Office Box rental fees, money order fees and the cost to purchase insurance when mailing an item.